Leah Chase: The Creole queen of New Orleans

 Her longstanding Dooky Chase's Restaurant is widely known as the heart of New Orleans, an institution that served as a center point for social justice during the civil rights movement and a pillar of the arts, rightfully earning her the title of "Queen of Creole Cuisine."

-Born and raised in New Orleans during the tense segregation of the Jim Crow era, Chase found her calling while working as a server in the French Quarter.
+Born and raised in Louisiana during the tense segregation of the Jim Crow era, Chase found her calling while working as a server in New Orleans' French Quarter in the early '40s.

+Chase drew upon her childhood in Madisonville, Louisiana, and the years she spent as a server in New Orleans to reshape the restaurant.

+Her family was poor, but on Sundays the finery came out and chicken -- a rarity during the week -- was served.

 CNN's Family Meal documentary traces the stories of four chefs -- Leah Chase, Emeril Lagasse, Donald Link and Nina Compton -- in the extraordinary city of New Orleans.